takuti/takuti.me/_content/en/note/becoming-a-freelancer-in-canada.md

 title: Paddling in the Life, and Currently I'm a Freelance Software Developer
 images: [/images/become-a-freelancer-in-canada/me.jpeg]
 lastmod: '2022-09-02'
-keywords: [amazon, product, managers, beach, ompany, canada, document, freelancer, working, company]
+keywords: [amazon, product, managers, was, beach, ompany, are, canada, document, that]
-recommendations: [/note/td-to-amazon/, /note/product-management-and-bullshit-job/,
+recommendations: [/note/td-to-amazon/, /note/annual-review-2022/, /note/annual-review-2021/]
-  /note/annual-review-2022/]
 ---

 I quit my software engineering job at Amazon on August 31, 2022.
 One week before my resignation, I was in the ocean for a week-long kayaking trip with my friends on the west coast of Vancouver Island, which turned out to be my longest adventure ever in such a remote environment without any utilities.